pstefanovic/grpc-load-balancing/README.md

 ## Options:

 1. Don't support proxy scaling -- just run one huge proxy :)

-Assuming that clients implement rudimentary DNS load balancing and that we have an ingress proxy for server instances:
-2. Poor man support for proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve DNS of the proxy
+2. Poor man support for proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve DNS of the proxy.

-Without DNS load balancing on clients and no ingress proxy for server instances:
+   (Assuming that clients implement rudimentary DNS load balancing and that we have an ingress proxy for server instances)
 3. Put a proxy as a sidecar next to each client instance.
+   (Without DNS load balancing on clients and no ingress proxy for server instances)

+Discussion:

 1. not acceptable
-2. depends on client side code; it does not support progressive deployments of the proxy; potentially too many hops unless it is run as a daemon set
+2. interdependent with the client side code; it does not support progressive deployments of the proxy; potentially too many hops unless it is run as a daemon set which could be costly?!
 3. solves all problems stated at 2 - to be tested how would it support progressive releases (canary / blue-green).
 Global rate limiting theoretically might be possible.

-TODO
+## TODO

 * [ ] attempt a deployment with a client side proxy as sidecar and see what possibilities are available for progressive deployments